-The Code of Professional Conduct and Client Care rules set out your obligations to parties involved in a transaction.
-There are two specific rules that address what information you must share — rule 10.7 and rule 6.4.
+The Real Estate Agents Act (Professional Conduct and Client Care) Rules 2012 (Code of Conduct) set out your obligations to parties involved in a transaction.
+There are two specific rules that address what information you must share - rule 10.7 and rule 6.4.

 What do I do if I find a potential problem with the property?